-We were fortunate enough to stay just a few minutes up the road from this gorgeous area.
+We were fortunate enough to stay just a few minutes up the road from the gorgeous Halona Blowhole area.
 This was our go-to sunrise spot and the dramatic blowhole just made it an even better place to start our day.
 Hawaii is just stunning – especially when you wake up early enough to get places before other visitors.

-Around the corner from the popular Koko Crater Railway Trail (which we just never got around to doing – next time!), there is a great free garden.
-This place was such a welcome surprise!
+Around the corner from the popular Koko Crater Railway Trail (which we just never got around to doing – next time!), there is the great free Koko Crater Botanical Garden.
+This place was such a welcome surprise and a favorite of the easy Oahu hikes!
 There were so many different types of plants, and it was fun to see so many new types.

 We spent about an hour wandering around the loop trail admiring the blooming plants, foliage and lots of really unique cacti and trees from all over the world.

 Oh my.
-If you want to see the beautiful views from the top of this twisty trail, prepare yourself.
+If you want to see the beautiful views from the top of this twisty trail at Diamond Head State Monument, prepare yourself.
 This place was insane!
 We got there as soon as they opened on a weekday and we still had a couple hundred people invading our personal space on the way up and down.

 The fee to park is $5 and the trail is about 1.6 miles round trip.
-But it is steep, so it takes around 1.5-2 hours to complete.
+But it is steep, so it takes around 1.5 to 2 hours to complete.
 We really recommend going as early as possible for great views and less people, also to beat the heat!

 The great thing about snorkeling is that you can escape the crowds!
 Yes, there will be others out there enjoying the fishies and corals, but it is a big ocean and it is far less busy underwater than on the beach!